epidemian/epidemian.github.io/_posts/2024-04-12-programmer-vs-mathematician.md

 We take the difference of the two rearrangements of the number's digits (which we haven't defined yet).
 If that difference is equal to the input number, then we have found where the sequence starts repeating and we return that number.
 And if it's a different number, we recur and do the same thing again this time with the difference.

 Note that this recursive function only terminates if the operation reaches the same number at some point.
 But we *know* that to be true; that's the whole point of writing this program!
 We just want to check this programmatically.
 It doesn't make sense to defend against an infinite recursion that we know won't happen.
-Even more: [it is known][kaprekar routine] that for 4-digit numbers this operation actually converges in 7 or less steps, so if we preferred iteration over recursion we could've written:
+Even more: [it is known][kaprekar routine] that for 4-digit numbers this operation actually converges in 7 or fewer steps, so if we preferred iteration over recursion we could've written:

 ```ruby
 def kap(n)